coderofgames/gym-chrono/README.md

 ```
 pip install -e .
 ```
-- Note: If you would like to remove this Anaconda environment at a later date, just use `conda remove --name magic_tutorial --all`.

 ### 3. Install the baselines repository and modules
 3.1 Clone the repository.
 Note that this should be at the same directory level as where the gym-chrono repository is.